FullEnrich review and the Yalc Framework

 50 leads of free trial, no credit card required.
 Past that you pay per credit or per result depending on plan.

-How is FullEnrich different from Apollo or ZoomInfo?
+How is FullEnrich different from a single vendor enrichment database?

-Apollo and ZoomInfo are databases you query directly.
-FullEnrich is a meta layer that queries 20 plus databases on your behalf.
+Most enrichment databases are queried directly and bill per credit whether the record verifies or not.
+FullEnrich is a meta layer that queries 20 plus databases on your behalf and bills only on a verified hit.
 Trade off, less control over which source, better hit rate from aggregation.

 No first party Yalc skill yet.
 Open an issue and we'll prioritize.